THE MERCHANT CLASS ACTION AGAINST MASTERCARD AND VISA

 All you need to do to join the claim is to register your details on this website.
 When you register, you will belong to one of two groups:

 If your average annual turnover pre-Covid was £100 million or more, you will be in the “opt-in” group.
 “Opt-in” means that a business must actively and formally choose to join the proceedings against Mastercard, Visa or both.
 You can choose to join either or both of the claims against Mastercard and Visa.
-This can happen only after the CAT has formally “certified” the “opt-in” cases to proceed.
-If the claim is certified to proceed to trial – we will then invite you to opt in formally to this claim.
-Once you register your details with us, we will contact you to discuss.

-The case Is fully funded by a third-party litigation funder, Bench Walk Advisers, and the case is fully insured.
+The case is fully funded by a third-party litigation funder, Bench Walk Advisers, and the case is fully insured.
 A claimant will not need to set aside any budget to participate in the case.

 No downside risk: claimants will not pay anything towards the claim